-Older Adult Service Delivery Theme Recommendation Improved communication regarding Older Adult programs and services; where/how to find information Align all Older Adult Clubs and providers to the Community Group Registry Policy and revise the policy to provide clarity on program offerings and delivery.
-Multiple requests across centres for more bus trips Combine Older Adult Memberships under a universal plan - Older Adult groups/providers + Mississauga Seniors Centre + Active Adult Centre Ensure the Recreation Division has the organizational structure to support the delivery of current and future older adult committees, programs, activities, processes and services.
-Two very different and distinct groups with different needs exist within the Older Adult population: the more elderly Older Adults and Younger Older Adults, and this must be recognized (i.e. needs and wants of the 80+ year crowed are very different than those of the 55+ year crowed and a transition strategy should be implemented) Educate all staff and volunteer executives serving older adults about legislative and quality assurance methodologies and implement a quality assurance program for City of Mississauga Older Adult recreation services provision.
-Support for increased assistance and communication with the CCOAC (particularly purposeful meetings extended to include all lines of business in the centre, including training for volunteer executives at the same time etc.)
+Older Adult Service Delivery Them e Recommendation 0 Improved communication regarding Older Adult programs and services; where/how to find information Align all Older Adult Clubs and providers to the Community Group Registry Policy and revise the policy to provide clarity on program offerings and delivery.
+0 Multiple requests across centres for more bus trips 0 Combine Older Adult Memberships under a universal plan - Older Adult groups/providers + Mississauga Seniors Centre + Active Adult Centre Ensure the Recreation Division has the organizational structure to support the delivery of current and future older adult committees, programs, activities, processes and services.
+0 Two very different and distinct groups with different needs exist within the Older Adult population: the more elderly Older Adults and Younger Older Adults, and this must be recognized (i.e. needs and wants of the 80+ year crowed are very different than those of the 55+ year crowed and a transition strategy should be implemented) Educate all staff and volunteer executives serving older adults about legislative and quality assurance methodologies and implement a quality assurance program for City of Mississauga Older Adult recreation services provision.
+0 Support for increased assistance and communication with the CCOAC (particularly purposeful meetings extended to include all lines of business in the centre, including training for volunteer executives at the same time etc.)

-Older Adult Facility Design and Space Needs s in Mississauga Theme Recommendation Inconsistent support for shared/integrated spaces within community centres: many individuals back the recommendation as it stands while others request a dedicated Older Adult Centre within their neighbourhood In order to optimize recreation facility space, future additions to the supply of spaces supportive of older adult recreation programming and services should come in the form of shared and/or integrated spaces within community centres rather than a stand-alone centre dedicated exclusively to older adults.
-At centres that are not being redeveloped, catered spaces for Older Adult use will be incorporated as appropriate.
-Need for flexible spaces to accommodate different sized Older Adul groups and activities was often discussed (ie. not only large rooms but having dividers, small rooms available etc); groups require storage space Update design standards for recreation facility development/redevelopment projects to reflect the needs of older adults through elements such as (but not limited to) comfort, accessibility, and socio-demographic needs.
-Support for redevelopment of new centres was discussed (multiple request for walking tracks) but also heard demands to ensure that existing facilities are maintained A need for accessibility requirements were echoed across the feedback sessions - need for reliable transit (availability of routes especially on weekends, accessibility to front door - both by transit and accessibly parking); automatic door openers on all doors etc. As accessibility will be a fundamental influence in design, a coordinated approach with transportation services including MiWay, handicap parking locations, drop off lanes to offer transit to (or as close as possible to) the front door of community centres should be undertaken at the time when community centres are designed and/or redeveloped.
+Older Adult Fa cility Design and Space Needs i n Mississauga Theme Recommendation shared/i commur back the while oth Adult Ce tent support for ntegrated spaces within nity centres: many individuals e recommendation as it stands ners request a dedicated Older entre within their neighbourhood In order to optimize recreation facility space, future additions to the supply of spaces supportive of older adult recreation programming and services should come in the form of shared and/or integrated spaces within community centres rather than a stand-alone centre dedicated exclusively to older adults.
+At centres that are not being redeveloped, catered spaces for Older Adult use will be incorporated as appropriate. accomm groups discusse having c r flexible spaces to nodate different sized Older Adult and activities was often ed (ie. not only large rooms but lividers, small rooms available ups require storage space Update design standards for recreation facility development/redevelopment projects to reflect the needs of older adults through elements such as (but not limited to) comfort, accessibility, and socio-demographic needs. centres for walki for redevelopment of new was discussed (multiple requests ng tracks) but also heard s to ensure that existing facilities ntained were ec sessions (availabi weekene both by for accessibility requirements hoed across the feedback s - need for reliable transit ility of routes especially on ds, accessibility to front door - transit and accessibly parking); ic door openers on all doors etc. As accessibility will be a fundamental influence in design, a coordinated approach with transportation services including MiWay, handicap parking locations, drop off lanes to offer transit to (or as close as possible to) the front door of community centres should be undertaken at the time when community centres are designed and/or redeveloped.